jdsandifer/Reading-List/Readme.md

 - *Introduction to Algorithms*

 ## Have Read
+- *Refactoring: Improving the Design of Existing Code* by Martin Fowler, with Kent Beck (2nd Edition)
 - *Code: The Hidden Language of Computer Hardware and Software* by Charles Petzold
 - *Refactoring UI* by Adam Wathan & Steve Schoger
 - *The Ideal Team Player: How to Recognize and Cultivate The Three Essential Virtues* by Patrick Lencioni